BibleQuote/BibleQuote/BibleQuote6/ASqlite3Components/readme.txt

 Change the first obj reference in the source to the correct obj, currently {$L 'OBJ\sqlite3_3_4.obj'}

 The website of Aducom SOftware is bilangual.
-The sqlite components and documentation will be found on the English section of the website (select 'english' in the language pull-down).
+The sqlite components and documentation will be found on the English section of the website.